The Office of Public Affairs manages all requests for public records submitted to the university.

 4505 S Maryland Parkway

 Las Vegas, NV 89154-1012

 How quickly does UNLV have to respond to a request?

-The university makes every effort to respond within five (5) business days from the day the request is made, either with a response or with an estimate of when the records will be made available, as required by Nevada law.
+The university makes every effort to respond no later than five (5) business days from the day after we receive the request, either with a response or with an estimate of when the records will be made available, as required by Nevada law.
 Some requests require additional time to gather records, review records for responsiveness, and perform legal review.
 Records that contain potentially confidential information will be redacted and/or withheld based on existing privileges under state and federal law and the NSHE Code.

 What do I do if I receive a public record request?

-Any UNLV employee who receives a record request, whether verbally or in writing, should immediately provide it to firstname.lastname@example.org, as the five-day timeline presumably begins when the public record request is received by the university employee.
+Any UNLV employee who receives a record request, whether verbally by phone/voicemail or in writing through the mail, email, or fax, should immediately provide it to email@example.com, as the five-day timeline presumably begins the day after the public record request is received by the university employee.
 If you receive a general inquiry related to public records, please refer the individual to unlv.edu/publicrecords.

 Who is responsible for preserving public records?